benazoid/benazoid.github.io/README.md

 # benazoid.github.io
-This is my personal benazoid website
+This is my personal benazoid website.
-I will be putting games, calculators, and other fancy things on the website
+I will be putting games, calculators, and other fancy things on here

 Go to benazoid.com